Community Passes Elmhurst Park District Referendum

 Wagner Community Center (WCC) Project

-- Investigation into potential lease options for commercial space to accommodate the District’s gymnastics and dance programs is ongoing.
+- Investigating potential lease options for commercial space to accommodate the District’s gymnastics and dance programs is ongoing.

 Crestview Park Master Plan